Skip to Main Content

 Evaluation Criteria

-1. Relevance to Conference Themes
+1. Relevance to Conference Objective and Tracks

 • Potential to contribute to the advancement of library services, instruction, resources management, user engagement, public services, and research support.